Autonomous Quantum Processing Unit: An Autonomous Thermal Computing Machine & its Physical Limitations: Abstract

 \section{Abstract}

 Computation is an input-output process, where a program encoding a problem to be solved is inserted into a machine that outputs a solution.
-Whilst a formalism for quantum Turing machines which lifts this input-output feature into the quantum domain has been developed, this is not how quantum computation is physically conceived.
-Usually, such a quantum computation is enacted by the manipulation of macroscopic control interactions according to a program executed by a classical system.
-To understand the fundamental limits of computation, especially in relation to the resources required, it is pivotal to work with a fully self-contained description of a quantum computation where computational and thermodynamic resources are not be obscured by the classical control.
-To this end, we answer the question; ``\emph{Can we build a physical model for quantum computation that is fully autonomous?}'', i.e., where the program to be executed as well as the control are both quantum.
-We do so by developing a framework that we dub the \textit{autonomous Quantum Processing Unit} (aQPU).
-This machine, consisting of a timekeeping mechanism, instruction register and computational system allows an agent to input their problem and receive the solution as an output, autonomously.
-Using the theory of open quantum systems and results from the field of quantum clocks we are able to use the aQPU as a formalism to investigate relationships between the thermodynamics, complexity, speed and fidelity of a desired quantum computation.
+Quantum computation conventionally relies on classical, external control outside the quantum computer to execute a program, obscuring computational and thermodynamic resources required.
+To understand the fundamental limits of computation, however, it is pivotal to work with a fully self-contained description of a quantum computation modeling the resources on the same footing as the computation itself.
+By developing a framework that we dub the \textit{autonomous Quantum Processing Unit} (aQPU) we model quantum computation in the framework of autonomous thermal machines.
+Consisting of an internal quantum timekeeping mechanism, instruction register and memory system the aQPU allows investigating relationships between thermodynamic cost, complexity, speed and fidelity of a desired quantum computation.